manuelesvi/Literatura/Ayn Rand/Notes.md

 ---

-# Chapter 8 - The John Galt Line
+## Chapter VIII - The John Galt Line

 > Is that what you want?
 Is it as simple as that? she thought, but knew that it was not simple.
 There was some unbreakable link between her love for her work and the desire of her body; as if one gave her the right to the other, the right and the meaning; as if one were the completion of the other -and the desire would never be satisfied, except by a being of equal greatness.[^78]